Announcement Type: New and Competing Continuations.

 - To employ services interventions that remove barriers to care leading to the elimination of mental health disparities;

-- To conduct studies of services organization, delivery (process and receipt of care), and related health economics at the individual, clinical, program, community, and systems levels in specialty mental health, general health, and other delivery settings (such as the workplace, schools);
+- To conduct studies of services organization, delivery (process and receipt of care), and related health economics at the individual, clinical, Start Printed Page 78580program, community, and systems levels in specialty mental health, general health, and other delivery settings (such as the workplace, schools);

 - To enhance research infrastructure and build research capacity for conducting intervention and services research;

 - To explore alternative approaches (e.g., telehealth) to translating, delivering, implementing, and disseminating mental health care;

 - To investigate adaptation, evaluation, safety, and costs of proven interventions;

 - To explore dissemination and implementation strategies at multiple organizational levels; and

 - To examine the role of community stakeholders in the research process, especially readiness for change.